The Customer Feedback Loop is a process of enhancement for your products and services based on the feedback customers give you.

 Feedback Loop and Passives

-These customers have tried your product, they are satisfied but they don’t seem enthusiastic about it.
+These customers have tried your product and were satisfied, but they aren’t enthusiastic about it.
 They are somewhat ambivalent towards your product.

 This is precisely what makes them so vulnerable to competition and what might make them churn.